 Best Natural Wood: Wine Country Craftsman Grapevine Magnetic Knife Rack

 100 percent recycled materials

-Made from reclaimed grapevines, each of these knife racks has a unique shape and color variation, adding a spot of interest to any wall whether it has knives on it or it’s empty.
+Made from reclaimed grapevines, each of these knife racks has a unique shape and color variation, adding a spot of interest to any wall, whether it has knives on it or not.
 Besides using this in the kitchen to hold knives, it would be great behind a bar to hold bar tools and gadgets, or near a door to hang keys and notes to family.
 While the exact size and shape will vary, it’s available in two options: 12 to 16 inches long with five magnets or 24 to 30 inches long with seven magnets.